Skip to content

-Spoiler alert, this Victoria tour doesn’t glaze over any salty details.
+Spoiler alert: this Victoria tour doesn't glaze over any of the salty details.

-Underground Donut Tours rose in the U.S. and celebrates a decade in February 2025, but the downtown Victoria tours marked a year in August.
+Underground Donut Tours rose in the U.S. and and celebrates a decade in February of 2025, but the downtown Victoria version marked its one year anniversary in August.

 Those American origins explain the spelling of doughnut, but Irwin’s hospitality as tour leader has all the Canadian hallmarks.